annahensch/R-tutorials/ggplot-on-fire.md

 ![](ggplot-on-fire_files/figure-gfm/unnamed-chunk-6-1.jpeg)<!-- -->

-For more information on the package vignette, go to:
+For more information on the colorfindr package, go to:
 <https://github.com/zumbov2/colorfindr>
 For more information on Palmer Penguins, go to:
 <https://github.com/allisonhorst/palmerpenguins>